Keith Andes: Television

 Andes was cast in a regular series, playing Frank Dawson in the police drama This Man Dawson (1959–60), the story of a former United States Marine Corps colonel who is hired to stop police corruption in a large, unnamed city.
-William Conrad did the series narration.

 On Broadway, Andes starred opposite Lucille Ball in the musical Wildcat (1960–61) which ran for 175 performances.

 When Wildcat ended Andes resumed his television career, guest starring on Sea Hunt, Have Gun - Will Travel, Follow the Sun, Vacation Playhouse and The Rifleman.

-In 1963, Andes was cast with Victor Buono and Arch Johnson in the episode "Firebug" of the anthology series GE True, hosted by Jack Webb.
-In the story line, Buono portrays Charles Colvin, a barber in Los Angeles, who is by night a pyromaniac.
+In 1963, Andes was cast in the episode "Firebug" of the anthology series GE True, hosted by Jack Webb.
+In the story line, Victor Buono portrays Charles Colvin, a barber in Los Angeles, who is by night a pyromaniac.
 The United States Forest Service works to find Colvin before he can set more fires.

 Later in 1963, Andes was cast in a regular role as the lawyer-husband on the 1963 sitcom Glynis, starring Glynis Johns as his wife, a mystery writer and amateur sleuth.

+He had a notable guest star appearance in Star Trek in 1967 as Akuta in "The Apple."

-He guest-starred on 77 Sunset Strip, Perry Mason (in the episode "Illicit Illusion"), The Outer Limits (in the episode "Expanding Human"), Mickey Rooney's short-lived sitcom Mickey, The Littlest Hobo, Death Valley Days, Valentine's Day, Branded, The Lucy Show, and Run for Your Life.
+He guest-starred on 77 Sunset Strip, Perry Mason (in the episodes "The Case of the Skeleton's Closet" and "The Case of the Illicit Illusion"), Mickey Rooney's short-lived sitcom Mickey, The Littlest Hobo, Death Valley Days, The Outer Limits, Valentine's Day, Branded, The Lucy Show and Run for Your Life.

 Andes starred as the manager of a radio station in the serial Paradise Bay, which debuted September 27, 1965.

-He returned to guest-star roles in Daniel Boone, The Andy Griffith Show, Star Trek (in the episode "The Apple"), and I Spy.
+He returned to guest-star roles in Daniel Boone, The Andy Griffith Show and I Spy.

 His work included voice acting in the animated Birdman and the Galaxy Trio (1967) as Birdman.
 In 1967, he toured in a production of Man of La Mancha.

 Later career

 He appeared as General George C. Marshall in the film Tora!
 Tora!
 Tora! and in the biker movie Hell's Bloody Devils (1970).

-He guest-starred on Petticoat Junction, The Bold Ones: The New Doctors, Dan August, The Streets of San Francisco, Search, Gunsmoke, Cannon, Caribe, and The Magical World of Disney ("Twister, Bull from the Sky").
+He guest-starred on Petticoat Junction, The Bold Ones: The New Doctors, Dan August, The Streets of San Francisco, Search, Gunsmoke, Cannon, Caribe and The Magical World of Disney ("Twister, Bull from the Sky").

 His later appearances included the films ...And Justice for All (1979) and The Ultimate Impostor (1979) as well as playing Minister Darius in the Buck Rogers in the 25th Century episode "Buck's Duel to the Death".

-His last appearance was in the TV movie Blinded by the Light (1980).
-He then retired.
-He later said "I was divorced, my kids were grown, and that is when I bought a boat and lived on it and ran charters on it over to Catalina and down to Mexico and back.
+Following his final appearance in the TV movie Blinded by the Light (1980), he retired.
+He later said "I was divorced, my kids were grown and that is when I bought a boat and lived on it and ran charters on it over to Catalina and down to Mexico and back.
 I just had a ball."